Last Updated on May 24, 2025 by Toya

 For every cup of flaxseed meal, you can expect to get 3 net carbs.

-Sunflower Seed Meal
+Ground Sunflower Seed Flour

 Sunflower seed meal is made from ground sunflower seeds into a fine powder.
 It can work as a great keto flour alternative as it is good for baked goods like cookies, but also great for coating meats for frying which means that sunflower seed meal is a good keto flour substitute for frying.